Impressions from Day 3 of UW fall camp: Elijah Molden, Jake Haener stand out for different reasons

 - Pleasant also shared the backfield with Chico McClatcher and Trey Lowe, who each got reps in the slot and taking direct handoffs in the backfield.
 McClatcher, who stepped away from the team for personal reasons midway through last season, has also looked like himself.
 He was on the receiving end of the first TD of practice, a 30-yard heave from Jacob Eason.
 Freshman Tim Horn was called on for the extra point, and it was blocked.

 - Freshman Mishael Powell also came down with an interception, though if it will count toward his total on the running leaderboard the Huskies are keeping this spring is still up for debate.
-He fought Marquise Spiker for a Jacob Sirmon jump ball that practice refs ruled as pass interference.
+He fought Marquis Spiker for a Jacob Sirmon jump ball that practice refs ruled as pass interference.
 Lake said they’ll leave it up to internal debate.

 - Asa Turner’s hair, man.
 We’re not allowed to talk to freshmen but I want to learn his conditioning routine.
 As of presstime, it was down to the top of his numbers.